Same Instructions, Different Day.

 History mentions that people used salt as a sign of binding loyalty and a symbol of alliance.
 In fact, in Europe and parts of the Middle East, salt and bread are offered to guests as a sign of friendship (hence the phrase “we have salt between us”).
 Additionally, treaties and truces were formalized using salt.
 Each person would take a lick of salt (similar to shaking hands) to “seal the deal”.

 Salt was also used to heal a rift between parties as well.
 If there was a disagreement between folks, you would invite the person into your home to share a dish of salt.
 Each of you would lick your finger, dip it in the salt and then eat the salt together.
-Peculiar as this may sound, when a promise was seasoned with salt, it was so serious, that people would rather die than break that promise!
+As peculiar as this may sound, when a promise was seasoned with salt, it was so serious, that people would rather die than break that promise!
 Let’s examine another Scripture on the Covenant of salt.

 2 Chronicles 13 tells of a war between Israel (King Jeroboam) and Judah (King Abijah).
 Jeroboam had the bigger army and was pretty sure he could take Abijah down.
 King Abijah reminded Jeriboam of God’s promise.